 Cannabidiol (CBD) is one of over 100 cannabinoids found in the plant Cannabis sativa.
 Hemp and marijuana are two varieties of Cannabis sativa with one major difference: the natural concentration of THC.
 Hemp only contains trace amounts of THC and is the source of most of the CBD products available on the market today.

-Hemp-derived CBD is available in three forms: full-spectrum, isolate, and broad-spectrum.
+CBD is available in three forms: Full-Spectrum, Broad-Spectrum, and Isolate